alexander-kastil/az-cloud-native/labs/lab-07/readme.md

 | Cooking Dashboard Function      | 7076      |            |
 | Optimizer Function              | 7077      |            |
 | Invoices Job Function           | 7078      |            |

+## Task: Payment Service

+## Task: Publish to Azure Container Apps

+## Task: Cooking Service, Delivery Service - Optional

+- If your time permits you can repeat the pattern uses with the Payment Service for the Cooking Service, Delivery Service and Notification Service.
+We will extend the Cooking Service with the Cooking Dashboard Function later on

+- Send the requests to the according service, wait for a few seconds and send a positive that will be consumed by the Order Service

+- If you want you can also publish the Cooking Service and Delivery Service to Azure Container Apps